 EL SERENO’S LOCATION

-As I mentioned, El Sereno is the easternmost neighborhood on LA’s Eastside.
+As I mentioned, El Sereno is the easternmost neighborhood on Los Angeles’s Eastside.
 It includes within its borders the semi-autonomous neighborhoods of Hillside Village and University Hills.
-Its neighbors are South Pasadena to the north; Alhambra to the east; Monterey Park to the southeast; City Terrace and East Los Angeles to the south; Boyle Heights to the southwest; Lincoln Heights, Happy Valley, Montecito Height, and Rose Hill to the west; and Hermon and Monterey Hills to the northeast.
+Its neighbors are South Pasadena to the north; Alhambra to the east; Monterey Park to the southeast; City Terrace and East Los Angeles to the south; Boyle Heights to the southwest; Lincoln Heights, Happy Valley, Montecito Heights, and Rose Hill to the west; and Hermon and Monterey Hills to the northeast.

 EL SERENO’S PAST

-After the USA defeated Mexico and took over the land, Anaclet Lestrade, a priest at Our Lady of the Angels Church on the plaza took charge of the rancho.
+After the US defeated Mexico in the Mexican-American War and took over the land, Anaclet Lestrade, a priest at Our Lady of the Angels Church, took charge of the rancho.
 In 1852, Basque-by-way-of-Argentina farmer, Jean-Baptiese Batz, and his wife, Catalina Hegui Batz, acquired the ranch and raised sheep and crops there until the male Batz’s death in 1859.
 In 1876, Catalina Batz acquired the title to the land and purchased surrounding areas.
 After her death in 1882, the land was inherited by six of the eight Batz children.
 The adobe was destroyed by fire in 1908.